01-Native-Development/astro-thegreenrepublic/src/content/pages/terms-services.md

 ---
 title: "Terms of Service"
-meta_title: ""
+meta_title: "Terms & Conditions"
-description: "this is meta description"
+description: "These are the terms & conditions pertaining agreements on Licensing, Sales & Store Information"
 draft: false
 ---